 4. Conclusion

-As a conclusion it is possible to say with respect to the Gas Chromatography and Mass Spectrometry (GC-MS) and Small Sensor System (S3) device, it was possible to obtain a volatile fingerprint of the VOC’s present on the 6 typologies of samples.
+As a conclusion, it was possible to obtain a volatile fingerprint of the VOCs present on the 6 typologies of samples with respect to Small Sensor System (S3) device.
 It can be concluded that the volatile compounds of each sample have an important impact during the passage from organic source to biomethane and organic fertilizers.
-This work paves the way to the adoption of an array of chemical sensors to detect and recognize olfactory harassment related to biomethane production since biomethane will have in the future an important role in the energy field, being a renewable and sustainable energy source that can give a huge contribute to favor of the decarbonization.
-This new innovative technology demonstrated to be useful in this work to confirm our hypothesis regarding the possible differences between the different organic matrices involved in the different steps of biomethane production and green fertilizers obtained from different organic sources.
+This work paves the way to the adoption of an array of chemical sensors to detect and recognize olfactory harassment related to biomethane production.
+As a matter of fact, biomethane will have in the future an important role in the energy field, being a renewable and sustainable energy source that can give a huge contribute to favor of the decarbonization.
+This new innovative technology demonstrated our hypothesis, since the possible differences between the different organic matrices involved in the different steps of biomethane production and green fertilizers obtained from different organic sources were proved.
 The success of this study can lay the foundation to deepen the research in this field to use S3 as a tool for distributed generation and management of green energy.
 Furthermore, it could have an important impact in the creation of an integrated and multifunctional HUB for the development of the waste treatment and green energy sector, combining the need for innovation in the waste-management chain through the synergy between renewable energy and green chemistry.

 Acknowledgments